 If you have not yet registered a bot with the Bot Framework, click Register to create a new one.
 Once you’re done registering your bot, come back to this section of the Manifest Editor to enter its name and Bot Framework ID.

-Note that if you have defined your bot to only support one scope, commands specified for the unsupported scope will be ignored.
+If you have defined your bot to only support one scope, the commands specified for the unsupported scope is ignored.
 You can edit the scopes your bot supports at any time.

 This section allows you to add a connector to your app.
 If you already have registered an Office 365 connector, choose Set up and enter the name and ID of the connector.
 If you want a new connector click Register to be taken to the Connector Developer Dashboard in your browser.

 Messaging extensions are a powerful way for users to engage with your app within Microsoft Teams.
 Users can query for information from your service and post that information in the form of cards, right into the channel or chat conversation.

 Messaging extensions are powered by Bot Framework bots, so they require a configured bot to operate.
 If you have the name and Bot Framework ID of the bot you would like to power the messaging extension, enter it.
 Otherwise, click Register to create one and enter the information afterward.
 Select whether the configuration of a messaging extension can be updated by the user.

 Once you have the underlying bot configured, define the commands and parameters which the messaging extension can accept.